r0wdiggity/personneltracker/README.md

 Person in-processing the organization creates their account for the first time.
 * Administrative data
 * Login credentials
+* Users receive confirmation email for their account
 * NEED MORE ITEMS

 ### Dashboard